Should I invite the family to my husband’s Homecoming after deployment?

 Part of the problem is that military Homecomings are a fairly public event.
 Even though they generally take place on a base, family members, friends, and guests are allowed to attend.
+(As long as they first get a pass to visit the base.)
 There are camera crews from news channels, marching bands, and lots of photographers.
 So it doesn’t seem like a personal, intimate event.
 It feels like a big celebration.
 You can’t blame families for wanting to celebrate their loved ones.
 I understand that parents are anxious to see their deployed son or daughter and welcome them back to the USA.

 I wish more families treated military wives and girlfriends the way my in-laws do.
 When a service member marries, they leave their parents’ house and start a new life with their spouse.
 I’m sure his family would like to see him more often, but they understand that I come first.
 I believe the relationship with the spouse should always be the main focus of Homecoming.

 For married couples, especially those with children, Homecoming Day and the weeks of Reintegration that follow are a time of huge readjustment.
 The service member and the spouse that stayed behind both need to get used to living with each other again.
 They need to establish new household routines, share their new hobbies, and form good communication habits all over again.

 Children need to get used to having 2 parents at home, and a different routine or set of household rules.
 There are many challenges during the post-deployment period called Reintegration.
 If there are other house guests around, all of that will be hampered and delayed.